Takahama, Aichi: Late modern period

 Takahama Village was created within Hekikai District on October 1, 1889.

 It was raised to town status on July 9, 1900, and annexed neighboring Yoshihama and Takatori villages on May 1, 1906.

 Contemporary history

+In 1956, Kinuura bridge, connecting Takahama and Handa was opened.

-Takahama was raised to city status on December 1, 1970, at which time Hekikai District ceased to exist.
+Takahama was raised to city status on December 1, 1970, causing Hekikai District to cease to exist, along with Higashi-Kasugai District which ceased to exist following the elevation of Owariasahi to city status at the same date.

 Government

 Takahama has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 16 members.

 The city contributes one member to the Aichi Prefectural Assembly.

 In terms of national politics, the city is part of Aichi District 13 of the lower house of the Diet of Japan.